 If you’re shopping for women’s clothes, be prepared to see a “kawaii” or “cute” feature in almost every item!
 Bows, ribbons, frills, and cute characters are normal in Japanese fashion.
 If this is your style then it’s no problem, but bear this in mind if you go in Japanese stores.

-There are many international shops such as Forever 21 and the ones mentioned above that have more of a neutral style.
+There are many international shops such as Forever 21, H&M, Adidas, Nike, and the ones mentioned above that have more of a neutral style.
 If you’re shopping for unusual or lolita style fashion, try Harajuku!
 Takeshita Street is a mecca for those looking for unique styles.
+Takeshita is filled with boutiques and thrift shops to fully give you the Japanese fashion experience.
 There are plenty of “kawaii” for those looking for cute items, too.

 If you are in Japan as a tourist, you may qualify for tax-free shopping.
 Some stores offer this as an instant discount, and others require you to save your receipt and claim back the tax at the airport before you go home.
 To qualify for duty-free, carry your passport with you when you go shopping for an 8% discount!